Forest-Economics-Goettingen/woodValuationDE/README.md

 <h2><em><a name="fct_vol_salable">vol_salable()</a></em></h2>

-The function estimates the salable share of the volume over bark of the standing trees that are to be harvested.
+The function estimates the salable share in the volume over bark of the standing trees that are to be harvested.
 This includes pulpwood, sawlogs, but also private fuel wood.
 It represents the entire share of wood which is taken out of the forest for usage.
 The share of salable